 First Phase Yields Immediate Benefits

-The first phase of Transportation Management went live in February 2016 to support outbound distribution from Carhartt’s national distribution center in Hanson, KY.
-Nearly overnight, Carhartt realized meaningful improvements in every transportation metric.
-Carrier bidding and selection, load planning and lane scheduling were optimized.
+The first phase of Transportation Management went live in February 2016 to support outbound distribution from Carhartt’s national distribution centre in Hanson, KY.
+Nearly overnight, Carhartt realised meaningful improvements in every transportation metric.
+Carrier bidding and selection, load planning and lane scheduling were optimised.
 Carhartt’s core carrier partners could predictably schedule their drivers’ routes, knowing Carhartt was able to better align its loads with available capacity.

-The company is now shipping fewer parcels and more freight, indicating improved consolidation and modal optimization.
-The number of individual shipments sent on high-volume lanes has declined, with an average weight increase of 181 lbs. per shipment on outbound LTL/FTL shipments from the DC.
+The company is now shipping fewer parcels and more freight, indicating improved consolidation and modal optimisation.
+The number of individual shipments sent on high-volume lanes has declined, with an average weight increase of 82.1002 kg per shipment on outbound LTL/FTL shipments from the DC.